Thescarecow/Archetype_Rail_Carriage_Clamp_Mod/README.md

 2  M3x45mm smooth pin or M3X45 SHCS  <- Smooth pins are prefered and you should have them from the stock build of Archetype

 Print settings:
-Recommend 6/6/6 with >80% infill with preferably as stiff and temperature resistance material as you have access to wtih ABS as the minimum
+Recommend 6/6/6 with >80% infill with preferably as stiff and temperature resistance material as you have access to with ABS as the minimum
 Print the belt clamps with the outside face down on the bed along with the left and right rail mounts, remove the inbuilt supports after printing

 Assembly: